MatiMoreyra/meli-data-challenge-2021/README.md

   - Numpy.
   - Scikit-learn.

-CUDA drivers and a CUDA-compatible GPU is required (I didn't have the time to test this on a cpu).
+CUDA drivers and a CUDA-compatible GPU is required (I didn't have the time to test this on a CPU).

-Some scripts require up to 30GB of RAM (again, I didn't have the time to implement a more memory-friendly solution).
+Some scripts require up to 30GB of RAM (again, I didn't have the time to implement a more memory-efficient solution).

-The solution was tested on Ubuntu 20.04.
+The solution was tested on Ubuntu 20.04 with Python 3.8.10.

 ### Downloading the dataset
 Download the dataset files from https://ml-challenge.mercadolibre.com/downloads and put them into the `dataset/` directory.